 - Been improperly charged for employees like subcontractors who have their own coverage?

-If you answered "yes" to any of the questions above, steps two and three may help identify the cause.
+If you answered yes to any of the questions above, steps two and three may help identify the cause.

-Step 2: Review the Job Classifications Listed on Your Policy
+Step 2: Review Your Job Classifications

 - A seasonal hire listed as a permanent employee